 - a statement of the issues under review;

 - a finding of the results of the investigation;

 - conclusion as to whether there is probable cause to believe that the grievance is valid; and,

 The total time period for the investigation, from the filing of a written grievance to submission of the Fact-Finding Report to the Academic Dean shall not exceed ninety (90) calendar days.

 The Chair of the Fact-Finding Committee will maintain all records of the grievance, including its conclusions and recommendations.
 These records shall be transferred to the Office of the Academic Dean at the time of disposition of the grievance.
 The records shall be maintained in conformity with state and federal privacy and disclosure requirements, policies and procedures.

 The Academic Dean will make the decision about action to be taken.
 The factual conclusions contained in the Fact-Finding Report shall be binding upon the Academic Dean for the purpose of this determination.

 The Academic Dean will discuss the decision with the Chair of the Fact-Finding Committee, prior to taking action, if the action to be taken is different than that recommended by the Committee.

 The Academic Dean will immediately notify the complainant and the respondent in writing of the disposition of the grievance once the decision has been made.

 The decision of the Academic Dean will be made within ten (10) working days of the receipt of the Fact-Finding Report.
-The decision may be appealed in writing by either the complainant or the respondent to the President of the Institute; the appeal must be made no later than fifteen (15) working days from the date of the Academic Dean’s notification of the decision.
+The decision may be appealed in writing by either the complainant or the respondent to the President of the University; the appeal must be made no later than fifteen (15) working days from the date of the Academic Dean’s notification of the decision.